-How to Massage the Perineum
+How to Do a Perineal Massage

-Because perineal massage requires both focus and relaxation, couples will first want to make the environment as comfortable and soothing as possible.
+Because a perineal massage requires both focus and relaxation, couples will first want to make the environment as comfortable and soothing as possible.
 Candles and healing music aren’t necessary, but they can help.
 The idea is to help signal that it’s time for some intentional practice and bodywork and couples remove themselves from the distracting daily hustle.
 It should be taken as a given that cellphones should be banished for the duration of the massage.

 Couples should have vaginal lubricant or coconut oil on hand to make perineal manipulation easier and couples might want to place a towel under the woman’s bottom to avoid mess.
 Moms-to-be should position themselves on their backs, uncovered at least from the waist down with their legs spread in a butterfly position.
 They need to be in a relaxed and comfortable position with the understanding that the goal is to relax from head to toe.